fuse-open/fuselibs/CONTRIBUTING.md

 Please note we have a [code of conduct](#code-of-conduct), please follow it in all your interactions with the project.

+We also have a [contributor license agreement][1], that we require contributors to sign in order to have their changes considered for inclusion.

 ## Pull Request Process

 1. Features should generally be pulled against the `master` branch.